meteorlxy/vssue/packages/docs/src/options/index.md

 ### api

-- __Type__: `VssueAPIContructor`
+- __Type__: `VssueAPI.Contructor`
 - __Details__:

-  The constructor of the API class that implements `VssueAPI` interface.
+  The constructor of the VssueAPI class that implements `VssueAPI.Instance` interface.

-  Vssue will use it to create an API instance, and use the API instance to send requests to platform.
+  Vssue will use it to create an VssueAPI instance, and use the VssueAPI instance to send requests to platform.

-  The name of Vssue's API packages format as `@vssue/api-${platform}-${version}`, for different API version of different platforms.
+  The name of VssueAPI packages format as `@vssue/api-${platform}-${version}`, for different API version of different platforms.

-  Currently, we provide following API packages:
+  Currently, we provide following VssueAPI packages:

   - Github
     - API V3: `@vssue/api-github-v3`